anmol-gupta/Command-Line-Programming-in-C/README.md

 ### How to pass Command Line Argument?

 In terminal, type gcc and after that the file you want to compile.
-For Example - gcc <filename>.
+For Example - gcc {filename}.

 Now an executable file will be generated namely a.out by default.
 Again comeback to terminal, and type ./a.out and the next thing you will be watching in terminal will be the program you typed in action.